How to Dehydrate White Rice – Dehydrating White Rice, A Step-by-Step Guide

 cooked white rice on a removable fruit roll sheet insert on a dehydrator tray | dehydrating white rice | dehydrated white rice | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage

 We have loaded up our dehydrator trays with cooked rice.
 About 1 cup to each tray, so we have 7 trays going in the dehydrator.
 The rice is spread thinly on the fruit roll sheet inserts.
 The rice will clump into bunches due to the starchy characteristics of the rice.
-Use the back of a spoon, spatula, or your fingers to gently break up any clumps and spread the rice out evenly as you can.
+Use the back of a spoon, spatula, or your fingers to gently break up any clumps and spread the rice out as evenly as you can.

-We will use the removable fruit roll sheet inserts on our Nesco FD-75A food dehydrator.
-They have over 3000 customer reviews with an average rating of 4.6 stars out of 5 which is evidence of a great product, check them out here.
+We will use these removable Nesco fruit roll sheet inserts on our food dehydrator for today’s project.
+They have over 3000 customer reviews with an average rating of 4.5 stars out of 5, which is evidence of a great product.
+Check out other Nesco food dehydrator products here.

 We cooked the entire 16-ounce bag of white rice according to package directions and ended up with close to 7 cups of the finished product.